 - Whether you are a man or a woman, a charitable gift annuity will typically give you less monthly income than a commercial annuity.
 Yes, this is a charitable gift, so a charitable gift annuity shouldn’t be your first choice if you’re looking for maximum retirement income.

 - If you die young, your untimely demise will benefit the charity, not an insurance company.
-This may make it a little more palatable to plunk down a large sum, knowing you would collect scant income from the annuity if you go under the next bus.
+This may make it a little more palatable to plunk down a large sum, with the risk you’ll collect scant income from the annuity should you go under the next bus.

 For further information, check out the website of the American Council on Gift Annuities at ACGA-web.org.